DiegoSanzB/FixMatch-EL7008/README.md

 # FixMatch-EL7008
-Implementation of FixMatch algorithm for the final proyect of the course EL7008 "Procesamiento Avanzado de Imágenes" at FCFM.
+Implementation of FixMatch algorithm for the final project of the course EL7008 "Procesamiento Avanzado de Imágenes" at FCFM spring-2022.